noahehall/nodeproto/README.md

-# categorize these before merge to master
+# categorize these before deleting previous main branch `dev`

 scripts

-- debugging
+- start from scratch (if getting pnpm|node errors)
   - [remove pnpm](https://pnpm.io/uninstall)
   - then fall through setup below

 - setup `@nodeproto` for development
+  - use pnpm to install node
     - install pnpm `curl -fsSL https://get.pnpm.io/install.sh | sh -`
     - install pnpm tab-completion `pnpm install-completion`
+    - source your shell (e.g. bashrc `. ~/.bashrc`)
     - install node `pnpm env use --global 16`
       - FYI: as soon as 17 drops, we will be on it
+  - now that node is installed, use corepack to manage pnpm
+    - dont do this step until corepack is useable, or manageable via pnpm env (not sure which is the issue)
+    - ~~install corepack `pnpm install -g corepack`~~
+    - ~~update `packageManager` in `root/package.json` to the version of pnpm installed earlier~~
+    - ~~manage pnpm via corepack `corepack enable`~~
+    - ~~sync global version `corepack prepare pnpm@6.15.1 --activate`~~
+  - setup application
     - install root dependencies `pnpm install`
     - install package dependencies `pnpm -r exec pnpm install`
       - ignore the cyclic dependencies, will resolve that later
     - verify tests `pnpm exec ultra -r test`

-- development
-  - `corepack enable` installs pnpm as specified in `pkgjson.packageManager`
-  - sync global version `corepack prepare pnpm@6.15.1 --activate`

 - [publishing a new version](https://pnpm.io/using-changesets)
   - create a new changeset `pnpm changeset`